C7-2know/computer-science/README.md

 # computer science
-solution for Data structure and algorithm problems from Leetcode, Hackerrank, codeforce and any other DSA problem providing platforms
+solution for Data structure and algorithm problems from Leetcode, Hackerrank, codeforce problems and any other DSA problem providing platforms

 # Array